pi12138/gosshcli/README.md

 **Note**: Do not share your `secret.key` or `credentials.json` files as they contain sensitive information.

 ---
-This project was created by pi12138 with the assistance of Google's Gemini.
+This project was initiated and guided by pi12138, with development contributions from Qwen and Google's Gemini.